 June 2013 (thats right, it's been almost 4 god awful years)

-because my hip bones were now so sharp
+Most of my pictures were taken backwards, because my hip bones were now so sharp they looked like concealed weapons. |

 That summer definitely didn't get any better.
 I was sick at every single party I attended (sorry guys) and I was the only one who didn't drink.
 It should have been obvious at the time really, given the pattern of my illness, that I was never physically ill.
 I was unwell every time I left the house, at least until I was distracted, and then not so bad once I was settled at home.
 It never really occurred to me that my issues could be mental, given how physical it felt - turns out anxiety is an extremely physical illness.
 I saw three doctors, had several tests, and not once did anyone suggest it could possibly all be because of emotional stress.